codelastnight/learningjournal/src/content/blog/processing-first-look.md

 }
 ```

-i basically copied the constrained example... but whatever. i like the `constrain()` function, and i probably need to sit and read the entire docs to see what functions exist.
+i basically copied the constrained example... i like the `constrain()` function, and i probably need to sit and read the entire docs to see what functions exist.

 the examples show a very specific pattern for writing sketches,